Get started with holds in Google Vault

 • Chat—On-the-record (history on) Google Chat messages.

 • Drive—Items (not folders or shortcuts) in users' Drives and, optionally, items in associated shared drives.
 Drive holds also apply to Meet recordings, log files associated with the recordings, and new Google Sites sites.
 Note: A hold doesn't prevent users from editing files in Drive.
-However, for Google Docs, Sheets, Slides, Sites, and Drawings files, all versions of the file are preserved by the hold.
+However, for Google Docs, Sheets, Slides, Sites, Drawings, and Vids files, all versions of the file are preserved by the hold.

 • Voice—Google Voice text messages, voicemails and their transcripts, and call logs.